r-craig73/rc_portfolio/README.md

 * Rails server: Run `$ rails server` to start the Rails server.
 Navigate to `http://localhost:3000`.
 Refresh the page to reload any changes to the source files.

+* Authentication setup: Add gem 'devise' to your Gemfile and bundle `$ bundle update`.
+Run `$ rails generate devise:install` to create additional files.
+Run `$ rails generate devise user` to create a migration file, model and spec model files and a route for users.
+Run migration `$ rake db:migration` to update the database table.
+Run `$ rails generate devise:views` to automatically add views for registering and signing in.
+Finally, restart Rails server.

 * System dependencies
-* There are so many Ruby gem dependencies.
+* There are soooooo many Ruby gem dependencies.
 Here's a list of the dependencies used (coming soon).

 Copyright (c) 2018 **_RC productions_**